-The Department of Education, N.S.W., is prepared to consider as special cases students holding Commonwealth University Scholarships who wish to continue their studies for a further year in a full-time postgraduate diploma course.
+The Department of Education, N.S.W., is prepared to consider as special cases students holding Commonwealth University Scholarships who wish to continue their studies for a further year in a fulltime postgraduate diploma course.

-Byera Hadley Travelling Scholarship
+Byera Hadley Scholarship

-The Byera Hadley Travelling Scholarship is open to graduates in Architecture of the University of New South Wales.
-Candidates must be British subjects.
+The Byera Hadley Scholarship is open to graduates and diplomates of all recognized Schools of Architecture in New South Wales.
+Candidates must be British subjects and must make application within three years of passing their final degree or diploma examinations.
+Value \$3,000.